 This sounds scary, and it is, but keep in mind that “pandemic” does not refer to the severity of the disease, rather how widespread it is.

-264,159 cases have been confirmed in the US as of 10:30am April 3, 2020.
-There have been 6,714 US deaths.
+Approximately 3 million cases have been confirmed in the U.S. as of July 6, 2020.
+There have been approximately 132,682 US deaths.
 Health departments and communities should be prepared for these numbers to rise.

 Let’s talk more about what the coronavirus is, how to stay safe, and what to expect as the virus continues to spread around the world.